The Constant Geometric Speed Schedule for Adiabatic State Preparation: Constant geometric speed schedule

 This leads to the following scaling for the total time $T$:

-Comparing with Eq.~\eqref{eq:T_wo_schedule}, the advantage of the constant-speed schedule becomes evident: every contribution to the bound improves by one order in $\Delta$.
-The reduced gap dependence is replaced by geometric quantities ($L,\kappa$) that are typically independent of $\Delta$~\cite{Boixo2010}, which makes this one-order improvement meaningful in practice.
-Consequently, the constant-speed schedule would yield the optimal $T=\mathcal{O}(\Delta^{-1})$ scaling in cases where arbitrary schedules require $T=\mathcal{O}(\Delta^{-2})$, for example Hamiltonians belonging to the Gevrey class~\cite{Elgart2012}.
+where \(K = \int_0^L \kappa(l) \, dl\) is the total curvature of the adiabatic path.
+Comparing this with Eq.~\eqref{eq:T_wo_schedule}, every term in the bound improves by one order in $\Delta$.
+Here, the explicit dependence on the gap is replaced by the geometric quantities $L$ and $K$.
+If these geometric quantities exhibit worst-case scaling (e.g., $L \propto \Delta^{-1}$), the advantage of the CGS schedule vanishes.
+However, in many cases of interest, $L$~\cite{Boixo2010} and $K$ can be bounded independently of $\Delta$ (see Figs.~\ref{fig:3}(c) and \ref{fig:4}(d)).
+In this regime, the CGS schedule achieves a one-order improvement in gap scaling.
+Consequently, the constant-speed schedule can yield the optimal $T=\mathcal{O}(\Delta^{-1})$ scaling in cases where generic schedules typically require $T=\mathcal{O}(\Delta^{-2})$, such as for Hamiltonians belonging to the Gevrey class~\cite{Elgart2012}.